cjmarkham/asimpleforum/README.md

     npm install -g grunt-cli

+Or you can cd into the root directory of the forum and run

+        npm install

 Now you can run the watch task from the command line to automatically watch JS files for changes.

     grunt watch